 \section{Abstract}

 Ultra-high-energy (UHE) cosmic neutrinos, with energies above 100~PeV, could be finally discovered in the near future.
-Measuring their flavor composition would reveal information about their production and propagation, but it is unclear if planned UHE neutrino telescopes will have the capabilities to do it.
-We circumvent this by proposing a new way to measure the UHE neutrino flavor composition that does not rely on individual telescopes having flavor-identification capabilities.
+Measuring their flavor composition would reveal information about their production and propagation, but new techniques are needed for UHE neutrino telescopes to have the capabilities to do it.
+We address this by proposing a new way to measure the UHE neutrino flavor composition that does not rely on individual telescopes having flavor-identification capabilities.
 We manufacture flavor sensitivity from the joint detection by one telescope sensitive to all flavors---the radio array of IceCube-Gen2---and one mostly sensitive to $\nu_\tau$---GRAND.
 From this limited flavor sensitivity, predominantly to $\nu_\tau$, and even under conservative choices of neutrino flux and detector size, we extract important insight.
 For astrophysics, we forecast meaningful constraints on the neutrino production mechanism; for fundamental physics, vastly improved constraints on Lorentz-invariance violation.
 These are the first measurement forecasts of the UHE $\nu_\tau$ content.